Osa Wildlife Sanctuary: History

 The Osa Wildlife Sanctuary was originally a eco-lodge owned by a woman named Carol Patrick, its purpose being to house guests.
-While Carol was running the eco-lodge she was asked by locals to take care of injured and abandoned animals.
-After accepting a few at first, the animals under her care continued to grow, until in 2003 she opened up the wildlife sanctuary.
+While she was running the eco-lodge she was asked by locals to take care of injured and abandoned animals.
+After accepting a few at first, the animals under her care continued to grow, until in 2003 she opened the wildlife sanctuary.
 The property has continued to develop towards animal care and release since then, the once eco-lodge has now been developed to include animal enclosures and housing and dining for the staff.

+According to the sanctuary's website, on December 19, 2022, the government agencies responsible for wildlife confiscated all the caged animals and trapped some free-roaming ones.
+The website also states that the sanctuary is permanently closed to the public.